Paulo Sousa: Videoton

 On 15 May 2011, Sousa signed a three-year contract with Hungarian club Videoton, newly crowned champions of the Nemzeti Bajnokság I. He made his competitive debut in the Champions League qualifying round to Sturm Graz in a 2–0 away loss, followed by an insufficient 3–2 home win.

 His team hosted Trabzonspor in the season's Europa League last qualifying round on 30 August 2012, Sousa's 42nd birthday.
 After the 4–2 penalty shoot-out victory (0–0 after 120 minutes), he stated: "The qualification was the most beautiful birthday of my life".

-On 7 January 2013, Videoton announced that they had agreed to terminate Sousa's contract due to family reasons.
+On 7 January 2013, Videoton announced they had agreed to terminate Sousa's contract due to family reasons.
 That same day, it was reported that he would become the new manager of the New York Red Bulls, but nothing came of it.

 Five clubs in seven years (2013–2020)

 On 12 June 2013, Maccabi Tel Aviv officially appointed Sousa as its head coach.
-He won the Israeli Premier League in his first and only season in charge.
+He won the Israeli Premier League in his only season in charge.

 Sousa changed clubs and countries again on 28 May 2014, signing a three-year contract with Basel in the Swiss Super League.
-He left on 17 June of the following year, after again winning the national championship.
+He left on 17 June 2015, having again won the national championship.

 On 21 June 2015, Sousa joined Serie A side Fiorentina.
-He left on 6 June 2017, following the appointment of Stefano Pioli.
+He left in June 2017, after the appointment of Stefano Pioli.

 On 6 November 2017, Sousa signed for Tianjin Quanjian of the Chinese Super League, replacing Fabio Cannavaro.
 On 4 October of the following year, he left his post.

 Sousa became Bordeaux's third coach of the campaign on 8 March 2019 after Gus Poyet and Ricardo Gomes, agreeing to a three-and-a-half-year deal.
 Having come 12th in his only full season, disputes with the board led to his resignation on 10 August 2020.